-We are simple gatherers who have gathered from those poets, writers, and storytellers who came before us.
-Even the greatest amongst us have been inspired through learning and reading the literary works of humankind.
+We are simple gatherers who have gathered from those poets, writers, and storytellers that came before us.
+Even the greatest among us have been inspired through learning and reading the literary works of humankind.
 And we, we humble few, are following in their footsteps.
 There is something more going on of course.

-Each poem in and of itself begins in silence, in a stillness, in emptiness, in an empty place waiting to be filled, on a blank page, or as an even deeper divine memory perhaps.
+Each poem, in and of itself, begins in silence, in stillness, in emptiness, in an open place waiting to be filled, on a blank page, or as an even deeper divine memory perhaps.
 And we, we are full participants in its creation.
 There is I think a deeper mystery at work here, an inspiration.
-To be creatively inspired, is to be filled with the spirit of something more, something beyond the mundane and ourselves.
+To be creatively inspired, is to be filled by the spirit of something more, something beyond the mundane and ourselves.

 Please let me share with you with this thought.
 As much as any poem, you write, is your own work, it is also not your work.
-You have been inspired, you have heard the whispering of the gods, of God or the muses of antiquity.
-And now, well now, you are simply giving back to humankind the voices who have spoken before in a newer voice.
+You have been inspired.
+You have heard the whispering of the gods, of God or the muses of antiquity.
+And now you are modestly returning to humankind the voices spoken before in a newer voice.

-The words, you speak or write, are not your own, they have been written before.
-They dwell and rest in a universal divine consciousness and spirit that dwells within you each.
+The words, you speak or write, are not your own; they have been fashioned before.
+They abide and rest in a universal divine consciousness and spirit that dwell within us each.
 They were written upon your soul, deep within your spirit, on your heart, and in your mind long ago.

 And now, now you have been inspired to return them to humankind, in a healing for humankind.
-The poet within you has listened deeply to the stillness and silence of creation, and out of this listening comes a word, a verse, a poem.
-I see each poem written as an act of creation, as a loving act of giving, an act of healing and repairing the world.
-Tikkun Olam.
+The poet within you has heeded deeply the stillness and silence of creation.
+Out of such a listening comes a word, a verse, a poem.
+Each poem is composed as an act of creation, a loving act of giving, an act of healing and repairing the world.

 You too are this light.